-- All IDPH service contractors must follow the terms and conditions of financial management, confidentiality, staff qualifications, contract performance, and contract administration.
-For more information on IDPH terms and conditions, go to "Funding Opportunities" at www.idph.state.ia.us/IdphGBP/IdphGBP.aspx. - 2.
+- 1. All IDPH service contractors must follow the terms and conditions of financial management, confidentiality, staff qualifications, contract performance, and contract administration.
+For more information on IDPH terms and conditions, go to "Funding Opportunities" at http://idph.iowa.gov/finance/funding-opportunities. - 2.
 IDPH employees must ensure that the state gets the highest quality service from providers at the most reasonable cost. - 3.
-All lowans can recommend ways the bureau can improve its services by e-mailing the Finance Bureau Chief at chief at chief at cheryl.christie@idph.iowa.gov.
+All lowans can recommend ways the bureau can improve its services by e-mailing the Finance Bureau Chief at cheryl.christie@idph.iowa.gov.